flotiq/flotiq-docs/docs/API/content-type/listing-co.md

         `current_page` is the currently returned page.

-        `count` number of elements in `data` key, can't be more than limit set in request (default 20).
+        `count` number of elements in `data` key; can't be more than limit set in request (default 20).

         `data` list of Content Objects, every object contains all data.

     === "400 Validation error"

-        Returned when data has not been correct and object was not saved
+        Returned when data has not been correct, and the object was not saved

         ```
         {